Dr. Atl: Tribute

+A statue of Dr. Atl was erected in the 'Roundabout of the Illustrious Jaliscienses', in Guadalajara, as a tribute to the artist.

 In 1961, Alcoa Presents: One Step Beyond aired an episode based on an experience of Dr. Atl in 1920.
 The plot description states: "On the run from the authorities, Atl (played by David J. Stewart) takes refuge in a convent that is allegedly haunted by the ghost of an Aztec warrior.
 Of course, Atl is too intelligent a man to believe in such nonsense—until the Federale who is pursuing him is mysteriously strangled to death.
 The real Dr. Atl makes a guest appearance in the closing scene."

-Dr. Atl died in Mexico City in 1964 and is buried in Panteon Civil de Dolores cemetery in the capital.